mrpbennett/home-ops/docs/psql/postgres-monitoring.md

   promtail-config:
 ```

 Then each VM would need the following configuration files for Loki and Promtail.
-Here's an example configuration for each below, but before that the config directories need to be created
+Here's an example configuration for each below, but before that the config directory will need to be created

-- Create the directories `./loki-config` and `./promtail-config`.
+- Create the directory `monitoring`.
 - Place the provided configuration files into these directories.

-**Loki Configuration (./loki-config/local-config.yaml):**
+**Loki Configuration (./monitoring/local-config.yaml):**

 ```yaml
 auth_enabled: false